 “training programs should be practical and ‘hands on’ and take into account the particular needs of workers, for example literacy levels, work experience and specific skills required for safe use of the plant”.

-The Warehouse and Dispatch Yard workplace safety training modules include detailed education on forklift safety.
-These safety training modules can easily be added to your existing induction, on-boarding and refresher training modules via a simple URL integration.
+The Forklift Operation, Stock-Picking Warehouse, Warehouse Delivery Yard and Transport Chain of Responsibility workplace safety training courses include detailed education on forklift safety.
+These safety training courses can easily be integrated into your existing induction, onboarding and refresher training.

-The training modules show a 360-degree panoramic photo of a typical warehouse and dispatch yard.
-Not only do they both cover forklift safety, they also train on a variety of major hazards and risky behaviours.
+The training courses show a 360-degree panoramic photo of typical warehouses and dispatch yards.
+Not only do they both cover how to safely operate forklifts, but they also train on a variety of major hazards and risky behaviours.
 Some of these include

 - Manual Handling